grpc/proposal/A51-custom-backend-metrics.md

 This will be implemented in Java, Go and C++.

 ### Java

-#### Per-Query Reporting
+#### Per-Request Recording on Server

-At the server side, Java will provide a per-RPC metrics recorder for the user applications to record both utilization and request cost metrics.
+Java will provide a per-request metrics recorder for the user applications to record both utilization and request cost metrics.
 They can obtain a reference to the `CallMetricRecorder` using the static `getCurrent()` method.
 All the methods are thread safe.

 ```Java